Are you coming to Rome in August? You may have heard...

 On August 15 in Rome, many major sites are open, with one big exception.
 Obviously, all the fountains and squares are available for sight-seeing.
 Churches will be open although many of them have mid-day closing time for a few hours.

-In 2016, August 15 falls on a Monday.
-This means that museums that normally close on a Monday, such as the Galleria Borghese, will be closed that day.
-And so, to give their staff a "holiday" day, they will be closed on Tuesday August 16 2016 also.
+This means that museums that normally close on a Monday, such as the Galleria Borghese, will likely open on the 15th.
+And so, to give their staff a "holiday" day, they may be closed on another day that week also.

-Some smaller places of interest close for part or all of August, such as the Farmers' Market at Circus Maximus (closed during August, reopening first week of September); the non-Catholic cemetery (closed from the 11-18 August.)
+Some smaller places of interest close for part or all of August, such as the non-Catholic cemetery (closed from the 11-18 August.)

 It's funny, I keep hearing that August is high season in Rome.
 Many travel websites also state this.